Global Challenges: Law, Policy and Practice, MA Scholarship (January 2023)

 Logan Nonfiction Fellowship

 The Carey Institute in Rensselaerville, New York, United States, offers this fellowship program to nonfiction writers and reporters who are interested in politics, health, environmental science, social issues, human rights or justice.
 Fellows spend four to 12 weeks at the institute and are given lodging, technological support and meals.
 Individuals from around the world are invited to apply, but fluency in English is mandatory.
+Please note that The Logan Nonfiction Program is currently on hiatus.

 Leadership and Advocacy for Women in Africa Fellowship Program